 "Relax, Tony," said Buster with a laugh.
 "He said it's a long time since he was last introduced by a pilot officer to a flight lieutenant as 'some chap'.
 He was my station commander at Cottesmore a couple of years ago.
 He would have signed your copy of his book if you'd recognised him and asked."

-It was nice to have his support but on this occasion I thought the Air Marshal’s logic was flawed and, in a memorable telephone conversation, when I first apologised for once referring to him as ‘some chap’, I actually plucked up courage to tell him so, but he was not convinced!
-He did tell me that he remembered ‘that young pilot officer who had addressed him as ‘some chap’ – he had apparently dined out on that story several times.
+It was nice to have his support and, in a memorable telephone conversation I made after reading his letter, I first apologised for once, a long time ago, referring to him as ‘some chap’ before thanking him for his support!
+He told me that he remembered ‘that young pilot officer who had addressed him as ‘some chap’ – he added that he had dined out on the story several times.
 That was his reason for addressing his letter to me and not, as protocol would normally have required, to the Station Commander.
 I forwarded his letter to the Station Commander for further action as he saw fit.

 The Lincolnshire Echo next came up with an alarming story with the headline, "Pollution Scare at threatened base", claiming that the land at Scampton "could be contaminated with chemicals".
 The report claimed that MoD had already confirmed that Scampton was formerly home "to the nuclear missiles carried by the Vulcan aircraft" and that large amounts of fuel and chemicals were still stored at Scampton.
 According to the Echo, the MoD spokesman had apparently added, rather unwisely in my opinion, "There is no truth in allegations that widespread radioactivity contamination exists at RAF Scampton".
 That statement issued by an MoD spokesman surely implied "some radioactivity contamination exists at RAF Scampton".
 Oh, how careful PROs have to be with off-the-cuff remarks!